-If you manage inventory or stock in your organisation and plan to do a 3-Way, Cashflow or Balance Sheet Forecast then you'll need to budget for this inventory.
+If you manage inventory or stock in your organisation and plan to do a 3-Way Forecast, then you'll need to budget for this inventory.

 In this help note we'll look at how to budget for inventory using the Periodic Inventory accounting method, as well as identify the required Cashflow Settings.

-There are two generally accepted principals used in accounting for inventory and they are - Perpetual and Periodic.
+There are two generally accepted principals used in accounting for inventory - Perpetual and Periodic.

 For help with identifying what accounting method you use please refer to the Inventory Financial Settings help article.
 If you use the Perpetual accounting method please refer to the help article Budget for Inventory (Perpetual method).